Learning Clique Forests: Background literature, notations and definitions

 \subsection{Information filtering with networks: a brief review}

-Let us briefly review four approaches to associate, from data, a meaningful network structure to a multivariate system of random variables: (1) structure learning algorithms for graphical models; (2) sparse graphical models and covariance selection; (3) information filtering networks; (4) the Triangulated Maximally Filtered Graph algorithm, which the present paper generalises.
+Let us briefly review four approaches to associate, from data, a meaningful network structure to a multivariate system of random variables.
+Specifically here we briefly introduce five important topics: (1) structure learning algorithms for graphical models; (2) sparse graphical models and covariance selection; (3) information filtering networks; (4) the Triangulated Maximally Filtered Graph algorithm, which the present paper generalises; (5) other miscellaneous approaches.